 Yet as so often has been the case, the club's fortunes were brightened by an FA Cup run.
 Carlisle, Clapton Orient, Newport and Notts County all bit the dust as Walsall reached the fifth round for the first time in 1938/39 before finally bowing out 3-1 at Huddersfield.

-Among the guests who wore the claret and blue of the Saddlers at that time were such illustrious names as Irish international Peter Doherty and prolific Manchester United striker Jack Rowley.
+Amongst the guests who wore the claret and blue of The Saddlers at that time were such illustrious names as Irish International Peter Doherty and prolific Manchester United striker Jack Rowley.
 In fact, Rowley scored four times in a game on no fewer than four occasions in 1940/41.
-The scorelines for that first season were quite remarkable, with wins by an 11-4 margin against Notts County and 10-3 against West Brom.
+The scorelines for that first season were quite remarkable, with wins by an 11-4 margin against Notts County and 10-3 against West Bromwich Albion.

-By 1951/52, the club was embarking on the first of four successive re-election campaigns.
+By 1951/52 the club was embarking on the first of four successive re-election campaigns.
 Players came and went, particularly during Major Buckley's spell in charge, and no fewer than 42 were used in 1953/54.
-Happily, the team was well supported during these traumatic seasons, and the crowd figures were a major factor in sufficient re-election votes being cast in the Saddlers' favour.
+Happily the team was well supported during these traumatic seasons, and the crowd figures were a major factor in sufficient re-election votes being cast in The Saddlers' direction.

 Eventually the tide turned.
-Major Buckley's acquisition of Albert McPherson from Stalybridge Celtic and Tony Richards' letter requesting a trial proved to be the first pieces of a promotion jigsaw.
-Before that, however, Walsall had become founder members of Division Four after finishing in the bottom half of Division Three (South) in 1957/58.
+Major Buckley's acquisition of Albert McPherson from Stalybridge Celtic and Tony Richards' letter requesting a trial proved to be the first pieces of what was to prove to be a promotion jigsaw.
+Before that, however, Walsall had become founder-members of Division Four after being in the bottom half of Division Three (South) in 1957/58.

-Soon the goals were flowing freely and, after a near miss for promotion in 1958/59, Walsall topped Division Four a season later, netting 102 goals in the process.
+Soon the goals were flowing freely and, after a near miss for promotion in 1958/59, Walsall topped Division Four a season later and netted 102 goals in the process.

 Back in the third division we bagged another 98 goals the following season and duly went up again.
-In the two promotion campaigns, Tony Richards and Colin Taylor totalled 113 goals between them.
-There were also major contributions from Roy Faulkner, Ken Hodgkisson and Colin Askey, who scored the winner on that memorable night at Shrewsbury in April 1961 in front of a record Gay Meadow crowd.
+In the two promotion campaigns Tony Richards and Colin Taylor totalled 113 goals between them.
+There was also major contributions from Roy Faulkner, Ken Hodgkisson and Colin Askey, who got the winner on that memorable night at Shrewsbury in April 1961 in front of what still stands at Gay Meadow's record crowd.

-At one stage in 1963/64 there was serious danger of the Saddlers plummeting to Division Four, but the danger was averted and when Bill Harrison took over the following autumn brighter times loomed again.
+At one stage in 1963/64 there was serious danger of The Saddlers plummeting to Division Four, but the danger was averted and when Bill Harrison took over in the following autumn brighter times loomed again.